samanasevana/samanasevanasite/src/content/pages/index.md

 To subscribe to the Samaṇa Sevanā newsletter, sign up through this [Google Form](https://forms.gle/NkBQv5JfWmNcXNnZA).

-For general inquiries, offerings of support, or to join our WhatsApp group, please contact [samanasevana@gmail.com](mailto:samanasevana@gmail.com).
+For general inquiries, offerings of support, or to join our WhatsApp group, please contact [samanasevana@gmail.com](mailto:samanasevana@gmail.com), an email address maintained by a lay supporter.
 If your message is intended for Bhante Guṇavīro, a lay supporter will do their best to pass it along.
 However, please understand that responses may take time, especially if he is on retreat or otherwise unavailable.